Declutter your home and life fast this year with these 6 tips, which also break down you to choose and organize the things you should declutter.

 Decluttering was also important for me to get going on my vision board.
 Below are my best tips for decluttering fast and effectively in preparation for the year:

-1. Choose a Day or Two for It
+1. Choose a Day or Two to Declutter It

 This isn’t something that can be done on the fly, a few hours a day indefinitely.
 If you do this, you will never finish and might end up causing even more clutter.